Students Voices: Book Recommendations from Sai B., Kyan V., Liam Z., and Gabi C., 8th Graders

 It’s Monday!
 What Are You Reading?

 It’s Monday!
-What Are You Reading? is a weekly blog hop co-hosted by Unleashing Readers and Teach Mentor Texts which focuses on sharing books marketed for children and young adults.
-It offers opportunities to share and recommend books with each other.
+What Are You Reading? is a weekly blog hop we host which focuses on sharing what we’re reading.
+This Kid Lit version of IMWAYR focuses primarily on books marketed for kids and teens, but books for readers of all ages are shared.
+We love this community and how it offers opportunities to share and recommend books with each other.

 The original IMWAYR, with an adult literature focus, was started by Sheila at Book Journeys and is now hosted by Kathryn at The Book Date.
+The Kid Lit IMWAYR was co-created by Kellee & Jen at Teach Mentor Texts.

 We encourage you to write your own post sharing what you’re reading, link up below, leave a comment, and support other IMWAYR bloggers by visiting and commenting on at least three of the other linked blogs.